-The Pacific Northwest College of Art (PNCA) and its Hallie Ford School of Graduate Studies is seeking a highly qualified individual to serve as Chair of its MA in Critical Theory and Creative Research (CT+CR).
-CT+CR investigates the forces that shape contemporary cultural production in the context of various constructs such as social media, biotechnology, gender, sustainability, politics, religion, revolutionary, social, and economic practices amongst others.
+The Pacific Northwest College of Art (PNCA) and its Hallie Ford School of Graduate Studies is seeking a highly qualified individual to serve as Chair of its MA in Critical Studies program (formally Critical Theory and Creative Research ).
+Critical Studies investigates the forces that shape contemporary cultural production in the context of various constructs such as social media, biotechnology, gender, sustainability, politics, religion, revolutionary, social, and economic practices amongst others.

 Rigorous training at the juncture of art, critical theory, writing, research methodologies, and dialogue prepare students for future opportunities in academia, cultural institutions, and emerging knowledge platforms.
 Students within and across our MA and MFA programs engage in the program’s curricular offerings through peer- to-peer collaboration, while working closely with program faculty and the Chair, who will serve as their primary advisor.
 MA students participate in intensive seminars, roundtables, workshops, and projects.

 The Chair and the other program faculty form the backbone of the academic experience, supplemented by visiting artists, scholars and other creative/intellectual leaders, who bring added diversity, richness and intellectual depth to the students’ learning.
 PNCA and its Hallie Ford School of Graduate Studies function as a laboratory where cross-pollination amongst artists, designers and scholars fosters a lively and imaginative community of making and critical discussion.